LinkedEarth/PaleoBooks/doc/contributor_guide.rst

 Now onto the next chapter!
 (The next `shortname` will refer to the next chapter.)

-3. In the `thumbnails` folder, add one thumbnail for the book, and one thumbnail for each chapter (labeled according to the name indicated in `chapter_meta.yml`)
+3. In the `thumbnails` folder, add one thumbnail for the book, and one thumbnail for each chapter (labeled according to the name indicated in `chapter_meta.yml`).
+All thumbnails should be of type .png or .jpg

 Push these additional contributions to your github repo.